jackchoumine/ol-geom-editor/README.md

 ## events

-GeomEditor emit some events when interact with features.
+GeomEditor trigger some events when interact with features.

-> GeomEditor emit custom events and emit ol interaction event.
+> GeomEditor trigger custom events and trigger ol interaction event.

 > Custom events have a better name over ol, like `drawBegin` is better than `drawbegin` in ol event style name in my opinion.

-> all event emit soma data you can use directly and align with the original event.
+> All events includes soma data you can use directly and align with the original event.

 event list: